What this shows

-Teams cannot improve what they cannot see.
-The alternative to surveys isn't guessing — it's restoring local inspectability through shared signals and guided action.
+Teams cannot fix what they cannot see.
+The alternative to surveys isn't guessing — it's restoring local inspectability through early execution signals and guided team action.

 Engagement surveys create awareness.
-But awareness without a shared action mechanism rarely creates sustained change.
+But awareness without a shared action mechanism rarely reduces execution friction.

 Results go to HR, not to the team